krishnaShreedhar/wpi_cs539_ml_proj/src/README.md

 3d_model_training.py --
 This file is used to run load, preprocess, augment and train the simple 3D CNN and ResNet models.
 Model (.h5) files are saved for best epoch.
+Change line 630 to the appropriate path that your data fodlers from data_splitting.py is output to.
 See run_train_param.sh for sample submission scripts to run this file with possible input parameters